rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 priority groups and then, to support children’s early learning, settings should prioritise groups of children as follows:

--   Early years settings – 3 and 4 year olds followed by younger age groups
+-   early years settings - 3 and 4 year olds followed by younger age groups

--   Infant schools - nursery (where applicable) and Reception
+-   infant schools - nursery (where applicable) and Reception

--   Primary schools – nursery (where applicable), Reception and year 1
+-   primary schools - nursery (where applicable), Reception and year 1

+### [11.2 ]{.number} Are teachers still entitled to planning, preparation and assessment (PPA) time?

+Yes, teachers have a right, through their terms and conditions, to their PPA time.
+Headteachers and school leaders will want to take this into consideration when assessing staff availability and risk assessments in advance of wider opening.

-### [11.2 ]{.number} Should schools be using temporary workers?
+### [11.3 ]{.number} Should schools be using temporary workers?

 If schools think they may struggle to meet demand for places, they should liaise with their local authority or trust over their